Falcon rocket explosion leaves SpaceX launch schedule in tatters

 With prices that are 25 percent to 30 percent less expensive than competitors in Europe and Russia, privately-owned SpaceX has brought the United States back into the commercial launch marketplace.

-Rival United Launch Alliance (ULA), a joint-venture of Lockheed Martin and Boeing intends to add commercial customers to a schedule now almost completely devoted to U.S. military missions.
+Rival United Launch Alliance (ULA), a joint-venture of Lockheed Martin (LMT.N) and Boeing (BA.N) intends to add commercial customers to a schedule now almost completely devoted to U.S. military missions.

 “Very sorry to hear of the (Falcon mission) loss,” ULA Chief Executive Tory Bruno wrote on Twitter.
 “Heart-breaking for the men and women who worked on the rocket and its missions.
 Hang in there SpaceX.”

 The accident was the third supply ship to fail in eight months.
-NASA’s other supply line, operated by Orbital ATK , had a launch accident in October.
+NASA’s other supply line, operated by Orbital ATK (OA.N), had a launch accident in October.

 Orbital’s Antares rocket is being refurbished with new engines and expected to return to flight next year.
 Meanwhile, Orbital bought an Atlas rocket ride from ULA to launch its Cygnus cargo ship to the station before the end of the year.